teonite/matrix/README.md

    cp ./values.yaml.example ./values.yaml
    ```

-2. Open `values.yaml` and locate the `existingConfigMap` value inside the `values.yaml` file and set it to the name of the created hookshot config map.

-3. Delete raw config value in `values.yaml`
+2. Open `values.yaml` and locate the `existingConfigMap` value inside the `values.yaml` file and set it to the name of the created hookshot config map.Delete raw config value in `values.yaml`

    Example: